ashika27999/conviz-19/README.md

 ```
 - Enter an address in the input field and hit Go!
 - You should now see your address' Latitude, Longitude and the Containment Status in the Search History Table.
 - In addition to this, there should be a marker in the map visual.
-Upon clicking the marker, you can be able to see the District the address is in, the number of active COVID-19 cases, and the total COVID-19 cases reported in that district.
+Upon clicking the marker, you'll able to see the district where the address is in, the number of active COVID-19 cases, and the total COVID-19 cases reported in that district.
 - Try clicking any of your search history rows.
-Notice that the Map changes to visualize the address you just selected.
+You'll notice that the Map changes to visualize the address you just selected.